MariaDaskalaki/Cancer_from_evolutionary_perspective/README.md

 The code is written in C and takes two command line parameters: initial number of cells and number of generations.

-A "Frequency.txt" and a "Frequency_mutations.txt" file are derived from the C-code.
+A "Frequency.txt" , a "Frequency_mutations.txt" and a "Population_size.txt" file are derived from the C-code.

 Plots of txt files are derived from the corresponding python codes.